paultcochrane/blog-travis-ci-com/_posts/2014-10-30-november--build-environment-updates.md

 permalink: 2014-10-30-november--build-environment-updates
 ---

-# Scheduled Updates
+# Update Schedule

-We plan a new wave of build environment updates.

-The updates will be rolled out to **[travis-ci.org](https://travis-ci.org)** at **[15:00 UTC on the 4th of November](http://everytimezone.com/#2014-11-4,180,cn3)** and to **[travis-ci.com](https://travis-ci.com)** at **[15:00 UTC on the 6th of November](http://everytimezone.com/#2014-10-14,180,cn3)**.
+The new updates will be rolled out to **[travis-ci.org](https://travis-ci.org)** at **[15:00 UTC on the 4th of November](http://everytimezone.com/#2014-11-4,180,cn3)** and to **[travis-ci.com](https://travis-ci.com)** at **[15:00 UTC on the 6th of November](http://everytimezone.com/#2014-10-14,180,cn3)**.